h3rmanj/azure-functions-host-repro/README.md

 ﻿# azure-functions-host-repro

 ## Setup
-Add a ServiceBus ConnectionString to "ServiceBusConnection" in `local.settings.json`
+Add a ServiceBus ConnectionString to `ServiceBusConnection` in `local.settings.json`.
+The ServiceBus should have a queue named `myqueue`.

 ## Reproduction
 1. Run this project, and call the HttpFunction, and everything should work as expected